Japanese Dog Breeds – Live Showcase

-In this running of this event, Japan House London adheres to the latest Government guidelines.
+In this running of this event, Japan House London adheres to the latest UK Government guidelines.
 For the safety of yourself, other guests and staff, all guests wishing to attend this event are required to:

 - Avoid visiting Japan House London if they have exhibited one or more symptom of coronavirus within the last 14 days

 - Use the hand sanitizer provided upon entry and exit to the venue, and wear a face covering at all times